huggingface/blog/gradio-blocks.md

 * We've switched to modern technologies (like <a href="https://svelte.dev/" target="_blank">Svelte</a>) to build the Gradio frontend.
 We're seeing much smaller payloads and much faster page loads as a result!

-* We've also embranced a much cleaner design that will allow Gradio demos to fit in visually in more settings (such as being embedded in blog posts).
+* We've also embranced a much cleaner design that will allow Gradio demos to fit in visually in more settings (such as being <a href="https://discuss.huggingface.co/t/gradio-iframe-embedding/13021/9?u=abidlabs">embedded</a> in blog posts).

 <img class="max-w-full mx-auto my-6" style="width: 54rem" src="/blog/assets/68_gradio_blocks/lion.png">